Eternity (Marvel Comics): Reception

-Impact

-"The Eternity Saga" culminates in the introduction of the character Eternity.
-The saga is frequently cited on lists of the top Doctor Strange storylines to read, being called "Lee and Ditko’s magnum opus of oddity."
+"The Eternity Saga" is frequently cited on lists of the top Doctor Strange storylines to read, being called "Lee and Ditko’s magnum opus of oddity."
 In 2017, CBR.com highlighted the surreal and trippy imagery attributed to the emergence of Eternity himself and his battle with Dormammu, when it was rated one of Marvel's top cosmic/space stories and voted 89th in the top 100 comic book storylines.

 Eternity possibly served as inspiration for Marvel writers Jim Starlin and Steve Englehart.

-Other versions

-Heroes Reborn

-In an alternate reality depicted in the "Heroes Reborn" miniseries, the Blur encounters and races Eternity.